Taxpayers' Rights Advocate Office

 Phone: 1-916-274-3400 (See Important Notice Below)

-The Legislature requires the Property Taxpayers' Advocate to submit an annual report to the Executive Director of the State Board of Equalization.
-This report, presented to the agency's elected Board, identifies information on the types of contacts received by the Taxpayers' Rights Advocate Office in the previous fiscal year and the services provided.
-The Taxpayers' Rights Advocate annual reports can be accessed at the following location:
+State Law requires the Taxpayers' Rights Advocate to submit an annual report to the Executive Director of the State Board of Equalization.
+This report is presented to the agency's elected Board, identifies information on the types of contacts received by the Taxpayers' Rights Advocate Office in the previous fiscal year and the services provided.
+The Taxpayers' Rights Advocate annual reports can be accessed through the link below: